awsdocs/aws-iot-docs/developerguide/iot-rules.md

 ## Troubleshooting a rule<a name="iot-troubleshoot-rule"></a>

-If you are having an issue with your rules, you should enable CloudWatch Logs\.
-By analyzing your logs, you can determine whether the issue is authorization or whether, for example, a WHERE clause condition did not match\.
-For more information, see [Setting Up CloudWatchLogs](https://docs.aws.amazon.com/iot/latest/developerguide/cloud-watch-logs.html)\.
+If you have an issue with your rules, you should enable CloudWatch Logs\.
+You can analyze your logs to determine whether the issue is authorization or whether, for example, a WHERE clause condition didn't match\.
+For more information, see [Setting Up CloudWatch Logs](https://docs.aws.amazon.com/iot/latest/developerguide/cloud-watch-logs.html)\.